FirstLegoLeague/launcher/docs/userguide.md

 ## Overview

-The Tournament Management System is an application that enables *FIRST* LEGO League tournament organizers to record robot game mission results on an digital scoresheet and to display the match results to participants at the event.
+The Tournament Management System is an application that enables *FIRST* LEGO League tournament organizers to record robot game mission results on an digital scoresheet and to display the match results on a scoreboard.

 The system is made up of a number of components which we call modules.
 Each module implements a specific function.
 All modules, except the launcher, are displayed through your computer's default browser.